bernie-skipole/acremscope-db/docs/index.md

 This asks for the database password, for initial development use 'xxSgham',

+P option: createuser will issue a prompt for the password of the new user.

+W option: Force createuser to prompt for a password

 Then create a database 'astrodb' owned by user astro:

 createdb -O astro astrodb